MichielNoback/refactoringtrainingproject/Readme.md

  -i,--infile <arg>            input gff3 file, e.g. "gff3_sample.gff3"
  -s,--summary                 makes a summary of the gff3 file.

-for path, both windows and linux paths work.
-When specifying a relative path from the currect working directory however, watch out that you DO NOT prepend you path with a "/". e.g.: NOT /data/gene_sample.gff3 but data/gene_sample.gff3
+for gffFilePath, both windows and linux paths work.
+When specifying a relative gffFilePath from the currect working directory however, watch out that you DO NOT prepend you gffFilePath with a "/". e.g.: NOT /data/gene_sample.gff3 but data/gene_sample.gff3

 When specifying the filter argument, it has to in the following format;